gerardroche/sublime-php-grammar/README.md

 1. Disable the PHP package bundled with Sublime Text

-   - Open the User Settings:
-   - Add `PHP` to the list of ignored packages in the User Settings:
+   - Add `PHP` to the list of ignored packages in the User Settings.

-     `Preferences > Settings - User`
+     Go to `Preferences > Settings - User` and add the following:

      ```json
      "ignored_packages":